China Tariffs Guide // How to Find Tariffs and Calculate Customs Fees

 START WITH THE HTS CODE

-This part can be difficult, especially if it’s a new product; it takes a decent amount of searching to find the right product category.
+This part can be challenging, especially if it’s a new product; it requires a significant amount of research to identify the correct product category.
 Of course, if you’re importing an existing product, then it should have a classification.
-But if you are importing a new product that does not exist in the market, it can; the easiest way to do it is to look for similar items or items made of the same material.
+However, if you are importing a new product that does not exist in the market, it can be done; the easiest way to do this is to look for similar items or items made of the same material.

 You can freely search the US’s database here: https://hts.usitc.gov/